aoterodelaroza/aoterodelaroza.github.io/_critic2/03_installation.md

 4.9.
 All intel fortran compiler versions from 2011 onwards also compile the stable code.

-The development version can be compiled with gfortran-6 and later.
+The development version can be compiled with gfortran-6 and later and with intel fortran 19.x and later.
 All other compilers tested have issues, and fail to produce a working binary.
 This is the list of compilers tested:

 * gfortran 4.8: critic2 cannot be compiled with this version because allocatable components in user-defined types are not supported.